CryoInTheCloud/NASA-UW-Hackweek-2024-FMI-Project/README.md

 ## The Purpose of the project

 The purpose of the project is to validate SnowEX data from March 19 2021.
-This is achieved by comparing AVIRIS-NG surface spectral reflectance and field spectrometer measurements to simulated albedo results.
-Surface reflectance is modeled with with the Two-streAm Radiative TransfEr in Snow TARTES and Imaging Spectroscopy Snow and Ice Algorithm.
-Robledano et al. (2023) provide a new breakthrough for a new approximation for the optical shape of snow, used in TARTES.
+This is achieved by comparing AVIRIS-NG surface spectral reflectance and field spectrometer measurements to simulated results.
+Multi channel data are commonly used for albedo retrievals, and therefore using hyperspectral AVIRIS-NG data adds novelty to the research.
+Surface reflectance is modeled with with the Two-streAm Radiative TransfEr in Snow TARTES.
+A new breakthrough for an approximation for the optical shape of snow is used when modelling with TARTES (Robledano et al., 2023).
 It is based on simulating light propagation in three-dimensional images of natural snow at the micrometer scale.
 The results are compared with more simplified pherical and fractal grain shape approximations.
 Beyond this, the aim is to simulate the effects of surface roughness on snow albedo with a TARTES reduction (Manninen et al., 2009).
+In addition, Imaging Spectroscopy Snow and Ice Algorithm ISSIA is used for modelling broadband albedo.

 ## What is albedo, and why does it matter?